Modular commercial pilot training

 6 training weeks

 With ATPL ground school complete, you can take a break from training, or move straight into commercial flight training.
-Your training will be conducted at our fair-weather base in Alhama where skilled instructors will build on your existing flying skills and take you to the next level: qualified commercial pilot.
+Your training will be conducted by skilled instructors who will build on your existing flying skills and take you to the next level: qualified commercial pilot.

 CPL